-The impact of both Covid-19 and Brexit are amongst the most significant economic events which are currently facing the UK.
+The impact of both Covid-19 and Brexit are still amongst the most significant economic events which are currently facing the UK.
+The Council is now moving out of the Global Covid-19 Pandemic however this recovery period and the impact of funding the pandemic itself has had a significant impact on the Country's economy and Council services.